 As soon as the summer sun starts to scorch the Brooklyn pavement, Coney Island resurrects itself for another season of screeching rides and mischievous amusements as thousands migrate to its beach and boardwalk.
 While the former “Sodom by the Sea” has lost much of its old luster and seen significant changes in recent years, Phoenix-like rebirths are nothing new to the seaside escape—it has literally and figuratively risen from ashes throughout its storied history.

-The insatiable demand for amusements led to a long line of rides, parks and performers.
+The insatiable demand for amusements led to a long line of rides, parks, and performers.
 The first roller coaster was introduced in 1884: the gravity-powered Switchback Railway.
 Its popularity and technological innovations led to a rumbling army of coasters on the Brooklyn coast.
-The worst accident occurred in 1910 when 16 people were catapulted from the Roosevelt’s Rough Riders coaster from a height of 30 feet, killing three.
-Traveling acts like Buffalo Bill’s Wild West Show swept in and Harry Houdini gave his first Coney Island performance in 1891.
+The worst accident occurred in 1910 when 16 people were catapulted from the Roosevelt’s Rough Riders ride from a height of 30 feet, killing three.
+Then, traveling acts like Buffalo Bill’s Wild West Show swept in, and Harry Houdini gave his first Coney Island performance in 1891.

 Sodom by the Sea